Ernest Hart (medical journalist): Biography

-Hart was also editor and proprietor of The Sanitary Record for a period, and chairman of the National Health Society.
+Hart was also editor of The Sanitary Record for a period, and chairman of the National Health Society.

 Vaccination

 In 1880, Hart authored the book The Truth About Vaccination.
 It refuted the arguments made by anti-vaccinators.
 Each anti-vaccination allegation was disproved with medical and statistical evidence.
 Hart demonstrated from a vast body of evidence the advantages of how a vaccinated person can resist an attack of smallpox, compared to those un-vaccinated.